 - Bus ticket down Aguas Calientes - Machu Picchu $ 12.00

-- Entrance to Machupicchu Mountain $ 20.00 per person ( if you want to add this please send us an email as soon as you've booked)
+- Entrance to Machupicchu Mountain $ 20.00 per person ( if you want to add this please send us an email BEFORE YOU BOOK)

-- Entrance to Huaynapicchu Mountain $ 20.00 per person ( if you want to add this please send us an email as soon as you've booked)
+- Entrance to Huaynapicchu Mountain $ 20.00 per person ( if you want to add this please send us an email BEFORE YOU BOOK)

 - Travel insurance.

 Please note that these prices may vary if you decide to take part in any of these extra activities after the tour starts.
 We recommend booking prior to the departure of your tour to avoid the possibility of paying increased prices for these activities.

 - Sun cream